kade-robertson/ddragon/README.md

   - Both clients will receive `image_of` and `sprite_of` for any model which implements `HasImage`.
   - Adds the `image` dependency.

+- `cdragon` enables support for sourcing data from CommunityDragon.

+  - At the moment, this just adds a method for fetching Arena mode augments.

 - To use the library with just the synchronous version, it should be as simple as adding any other dependency: